susanbao/website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-S﻿anbao Su is a P.h.D. student at the University of Connecticut.
-His current research interests include uncertainty quantification, perception, deep Learning, reinforcement learning.
+I am a Ph.D. student at the University of Connecticut.
+My current research interests include uncertainty quantification, perception, deep Learning, and reinforcement learning.

-Sanbao Su received a bachelor’s degree in automation from Nanjing University, Nanjing, China, in 2016, and a master’s degree in electronic science and technology from Shanghai Jiao Tong University, Shanghai, China, in 2019.
-He worked as a software engineer in Shanghai Huawei Technologies Company, China, from 2019 to 2021.
-He joined UConn as a P.h.D. student in computer science and engineering starting in Autumn 2021.
+I received a bachelor’s degree in automation from Nanjing University, Nanjing, China, in 2016, and a master’s degree in electronic science and technology from Shanghai Jiao Tong University, Shanghai, China, in 2019.
+After graduation, I worked as a software engineer in Shanghai Huawei Technologies Company, China, from 2019 to 2021.
+I joined UConn as a Ph.D. student in computer science and engineering starting in Autumn 2021.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "Media/sanbaosu_resume.pdf" "newtab" >}}resumé{{< /staticref >}}